teikmeout/teikmeout.github.io/README.md

-# Hello Stranger!
+# Welcome dev-curious-person

 ![](https://media.giphy.com/media/3knKct3fGqxhK/giphy.gif)

 This site was made with care and love by
-Taka.

-If you are looking inside here then go follow my Instagram @teikmeout
+Taka Ahrens

+Images taken from Upsplash and my own Instagram @teikmeout.

+For more information contact me at my email: taka@teikmeout.com